-Years in the making, groundbreaking on the UNLV School of Medicine's first permanent building, the Medical Education Building (MEB) is scheduled for October 29th.
-This groundbreaking is made possible through the generous donors who have contributed to the Nevada Health and Bioscience Corporation (NHBC).
+Years in the making, groundbreaking on the Kirk Kerkorian School of Medicine at UNLV's first permanent building, the Medical Education Building (MEB) was made possible on October 29th through the generous donors who have contributed to the Nevada Health and Bioscience Corporation (NHBC).
 The NHBC is a nonprofit corporation committed to the community, UNLV, and enhancing academic medicine in Southern Nevada.

-MEB is designed to be a state-of-the-art building that will provide our medical students access to cutting edge technology that supports a world-class education.
+MEB, located in the Las Vegas Medical District, is designed to be a state-of-the-art building that will provide our medical students access to cutting edge technology that supports a world-class education.
 In addition, the building will allow us to expand our class sizes to educate and train more physicians, many of which will stay in Nevada.
-Through the generosity of the NHBC and its donors, the UNLV School of Medicine is Transforming Healthcare in Southern Nevada.
+Through the generosity of the NHBC and its donors, the Kerkorian School of Medicine is Transforming Healthcare in Southern Nevada.